-PTS provides project location information, identifies the ADOT Project Manager, project numbers, technical details, project status, environmental schedules, and also links to other databases with the full project schedule and budget (PTS in the Appendix).
-Each individual assigned to a project is responsible for updating project information under their discipline tab.
-PTS should be updated with project information as it takes place, and updated on a regular basis.
-Note that PTS is being phased out for use of the ADOT Workfront project management system.
+PTS is a legacy system that provides project location information, identifies the ADOT Project Manager, project numbers, technical details, project status, environmental schedules, and also links to other databases with the full project schedule and budget).
+Some older projects have data in PTS.
+Note that PTS has been phased out and replaced by the ADOT Workfront project management system.